BROADSoftware/HADeploy/docsite/docs/plugins_reference/systemd/systemd_units.md

 This will allow to declare node local application processes as system services.
 All `systemctl` commands (start, stop, status, ...) will then apply to this newly created service.

 This module require `root` access on the target host.
-If you need to deploy local services under the control of a non-priviledged user, you can use the ['supervisor'](../supervisor/supervisor_overview) module.
+If you need to deploy local services under the control of a non-privileged user, you can use the ['supervisor'](../supervisor/supervisor_overview) module.

 This module will also allow HADeploy to handle start and stop of the defined services.